adrian154/blog/blogposts/log4shell-mc.md

 This is a pretty stock-standard attempt to exploit Log4Shell, which I have thankfully patched my server against.
 Essentially, Log4J provides a functionality called *message lookup substitution*; essentially, when you log a message using Log4J, it looks for segments enclosed in `${ }` and replaces those segments with a dynamically retrieved value.
 One of the systems which Log4j can use to retrieve data is the [Java Naming and Directory Interface](https://en.wikipedia.org/wiki/Java_Naming_and_Directory_Interface), whose purpose is to essentially allow applications to look up information given a short, portable name.
 Now, the really terrifying part is that JNDI may contact an [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) server, which returns a response serialized as a Java class.
 The value of that response is extracted by **executing the class**.
 And in just three easy steps, you've got remote code execution!

 Interestingly enough, attacks like this have been known about [since 2016](https://www.blackhat.com/docs/us-16/materials/us-16-Munoz-A-Journey-From-JNDI-LDAP-Manipulation-To-RCE.pdf).
-It wasn't until December 4th, 2021, when Log4j's maintainer ([Ralph Goers](https://www.ralphgoers.com/)) submitted a patch to the project's repository to restrict the protocols that lookups could access, that the world realized that half of all Java applications had just become a ticking time bomb.
+It wasn't until December 4th, 2021, when Log4j's maintainer ([Ralph Goers](https://www.ralphgoers.com/)) submitted a patch to the project's repository to restrict which protocols lookups could access, that the world realized that half of all Java applications had just become a ticking time bomb.

 Tracing the timeline of this exploit yields some fascinating discussion, but let's get back to our bad actor from earlier, shall we?

-The attack arrived this morning at 4:53 AM UTC.
+The attack occurred this morning at 4:53 AM UTC.
 Here's what it looked like in the console:

 ```
 [4:53:39 AM] [INFO] UUID of player FermatSleep is 9abd3b4d-a8cd-4290-acc5-303c74da3e3f